 Figure 94 —Decoded RX Sectors Information subfield format

-The Decoded RX Sector ID subfield indicates the receive sector index used by the responder while it decoded the TDD SSW frame transmitted in the sector indicated by the corresponding TX Sector ID subfield.
+The Decoded RX Sector ID subfield indicates the receive sector index used by the responder when it decoded a TDD SSW frame with TX Sector ID and Tx Antenna ID subfields matching the corresponding fields in the Tx Beam Feedback subfield.

+The Decoded RX Antenna ID subfield indicates the receive DMG antenna index used by the responder when it decoded a TDD SSW frame with TX Sector ID and TX Antenna ID subfields matching the corresponding subfields in the Tx Beam Feedback subfield.

-The SNR Report subfield is set to the value of the SNR achieved while decoding the TDD SSW frame
+The SNR Report subfield is set to the value of the SNR achieved while decoding TDD SSW frame(s)

-corresponding to the values of the TX Sector ID and Decoded RX Sector ID subfields.
+with TX Sector ID and TX Antenna ID subfields matching the corresponding subfields in the Tx Beam Feedback subfield .
 The SNR Report

 subfield is an unsigned integer referenced to a level of –8 dB.
 Each step is 0.25 dB.
 SNR values less than or